When You're Inside Your Own Business, It's Hard to See the Path Forward.

 Why I Do This

-The problem people bring me is rarely the problem that's holding them back.
+The problem they brought me was rarely the problem that was actually holding the business back.

-What looks like a marketing problem is often a positioning problem.
+What looked like a marketing problem was often a positioning problem.

-What looks like a leads problem is often a sales or conversion problem.
+What looked like a leads problem was often a sales problem.

-The work has never really been about marketing.
+I realised my work had never really been about marketing.

-It's about helping people step back, see what's really happening, and make better decisions.
+It was about helping business owners step back, see what was really happening, and make better decisions.

-That's why every engagement starts with understanding before strategy.
+That's why every engagement starts with diagnosis before strategy.

 Not because strategy isn't important.

-Because the right strategy only becomes obvious once you understand the real problem.
+Because the right strategy only becomes obvious once you understand the real bottleneck.

 They need someone who can help them see what they can't yet see.